khantthulinn/SmartZawgyi/README.md

-# SmartZawgyi
+# Smart Zawgyi

-This is for converting zawgyi characters like this.
+This is for converting zawgyi character into proper words.
 It is written with Objective-C for iOS App.
 Implementations are extracted from [TaKaung Keyboard App](https://itunes.apple.com/us/app/takaung-myanmar-keyboard/id918164885) and moved to embedded framework.

 ## Facebook
 [https://www.facebook.com/TaKaungKeyboard/](https://www.facebook.com/TaKaungKeyboard/)